 On many airlines, checked bags can weigh up to 50 pounds—and if you exceed the limit, the charges rack up fast.
 If you tend to be a heavy packer, purchase a small luggage scale to help you make sure you’re within the limit.
 Note that you shouldn’t get your bag down to 49.9 pounds and call it a day; airport luggage scales aren’t always accurate, so you’ll want to allow a little room for error.
 (Bonus: That’ll leave you room to bring home a few souvenirs too!)

 Don’t Gate-Check a Bag That Can Fit Under Your Seat

 It’s typically free to check a bag at the gate when an aircraft runs out of overhead storage space, but only do so if you have a bag that’s worth checking.
 A backpack or small bag can easily fit under your seat with legroom to spare, eliminating the need to wait around for another piece of luggage at baggage claim.

-Now that you’ve got your checked bags figured out, don’t miss 7 Things Not to Do When Packing a Carry-On Bag.
+Now that you’ve figured out what to do when checking a bag, don’t miss 7 Things Not to Do When Packing a Carry-on Bag.

 –written by Amanda Geronikos Norcross